mantzaris/eurovision/README.md

 2. include("demo.jl")
 3. demo(1990,2010, 5)

+The output figures are all produced with intuitive names and captions in the local directory

 #### Looking at years 2007-2017 in two 5 year batches
 We see in these two periods of 5 years how many times (max 2) collusion between countries existed.